proshian/neural-swipe-keyboard-android/README.md

 # Neural Swipe Typing Android Demo

 **Proof-of-concept implementation** demonstrating how to integrate a neural swipe typing model into an Android keyboard.
-This project is a reference implementation for developers who want to build a privacy-focused keyboard app with swipe typing capabilities.
+This project serves as an example for developers who want to build privacy-focused keyboard apps with swipe typing capabilities.

 The models are trained in a separate [neural-swipe-typing repository](https://github.com/proshian/neural-swipe-typing).

 > [!Note]
-> This is not designed as a production keyboard but as a reference implementation for developers.
+> The keyboard supports only swipe typing and is not suitable for daily use — you cannot type individual symbols or even press the enter button.
+This is intentional: the project is merely to demonstrate an example of how to integrate a neural swipe typing model into an Android keyboard.
+All other nuances of keyboard development are out of scope for this project.

 ## Demo
 https://github.com/user-attachments/assets/c8375b80-4ac3-4b2a-9423-933cd321a546